Gospel of Barnabas: Authorship and origins

 A comparison of the Italian and Spanish texts indicates several places where the Spanish reading appears secondary; words or phrases necessary for meaning are missing from the Spanish text, but appear in the Italian.
 Biblical scholar Jan Joosten hypothesized a lost Italian original, which he dated to the mid-14th century and may have been used by both manuscripts.
 Joosten noted that the Spanish text adapts a number of "Italianisms".
 The Italian text uses the conjunction pero ("therefore"), and the Spanish text reads pero ("however"); the Italian word is the one required in the context.
 Only the Spanish reading makes sense in several passages, however, and many features of the Italian text are not found in the Spanish.

 Jan Slomp wrote in Islamochristiana that the names in the Spanish manuscript (Fra Marino and Mustafa de Aranda) may refer to the same person, since converts at the time often changed their names.
 Slomp said that they may have been a Jew, with the name "Fra Marino" based on marrano: a derisive term for conversos (Jewish converts to Catholicism).
 Other theories about an Arabic original are based on Sale's description of an Arabic gospel popular among Muslims, attributed to Barnabas, which he had never seen.
 The Raggs assumed that Sale misunderstood Toland's challenge to Muslims in Nazarenus to produce a gospel similar to Barnabas'.
 No further proof for it exists, and Sale's conjecture has been generally dismissed by researchers.

 Analysis

-Anachronisms
+Anachronisms and factual errors

-The Gospel of Barnabas contains geographic, historic, and linguistic anachronisms.
-According to the Raggs, they prove its medieval origins and the author's ignorance of first-century Palestine.
+The Gospel of Barnabas contains historic anachronisms, as well as geographical and other factual errors.
+According to the Raggs, they prove its medieval origins and the author's ignorance of first-century Judea.
 Anachronisms include: